-HOAs oversee various aspects of the community and require each homeowner to pay dues.
-HOA dues cover services that benefit the property’s common areas and owners’ interests.
-You pay HOA dues in addition to the property taxes and homeowner’s insurance for your own property.
+Homeowner associations oversee various aspects of the community and require each homeowner to pay dues.
+HOA dues cover services that benefit the property’s common areas as well as owners’ interests.
+Owners in HOAs pay dues in addition to the property taxes and homeowner’s insurance for your own property.

 Want to learn more about your HOA?
 Run a free Eli Report!